J Paul Getty Museum of Art

 Sculpture

-The museum's collection of sculpture, dating from 2,500 BCE - including statues, reliefs and small-scale figurines - features numerous Greek and Roman sculptures in terracotta and marble, including the life-size marble figure of Hercules (c.150 CE), as well as masterpieces by the Italian Renaissance sculptor and goldsmith Piero Jacopo Antico, the Mannerist sculptor Benvenuto Cellini, the Baroque genius Bernini, and the French 19th century naturalist Auguste Rodin.
+The museum's collection of sculpture, dating from 2,500 BCE - including statues, reliefs and small-scale figurines - has numerous items of Greek art, as well as Roman terracotta sculpture and marbles, including the life-size marble figure of Hercules (c.150), plus masterpieces of Italian Renaissance sculpture by sculptor and goldsmith Piero Jacopo Antico, the Mannerist sculptor Benvenuto Cellini, the Baroque genius Bernini, and the French 19th century naturalist Auguste Rodin.
 There are a number of modern pieces, including works by Joan Miro and Henry Moore.
 Many of these can be viewed in the sculpture gardens located by the main entrance and by the West Pavilion.

 Contact Details